 Proposed changes

 The Basin Plan amendments are organized by Basin Plan section.
-The removal of text is shown in dark red strikethrough (i.e., dark red strikethrough) and the addition of text is shown in dark red underline (i.e., ).
+The removal of text is shown in dark red strikethrough (i.e.,) and the addition of text is shown in dark red underline (i.e., dark red underline).

 Proposed changes correct typos, update information, or follow the Central Coast Water Board writing style.
 These changes improve the accuracy and clarity of the Basin Plan for Water Board staff and interested persons.
 These changes create consistency within the Basin Plan so that there can be a common understanding of terminology and how data and information is referenced by Water Board staff.
 Proposed changes include: